How To Determine Support With Shared Parenting

 - postsecondary educational costs, having regard to the parties’ means and needs and the child’s ability to contribute.

-Will The Courts Deviate From The Child Support Guidelines?
+Will The Courts Deviate from the Child Support Guidelines?

 Notwithstanding the above, there are certain circumstances where the court may deviate from the table amounts.
-This occurs where a child is over the age of majority, if the court does not think the Guideline amount is appropriate, then the court can look at the “condition, means, needs and other circumstances of the child and the financial ability of each spouse to contribute to the support of the child”, and award an amount it thinks appropriate;
+This occurs where a child is over the age of majority, if the court does not think the Guideline amount is appropriate, then the court can look at the “condition, means, needs and other circumstances of the child and the financial ability of each spouse to contribute to the support of the child”, and award an amount it deems appropriate;

 - where there is a shared parenting situation (i.e. a parent has access to the child 40%of the time or more).
 In a shared parenting regime, child support is within the discretion of the Court;

 - where there is a split parenting arrangement (i.e. each parent has one child) then the amount of support will be the net difference between the amount that each spouse would have to pay if a child support order was sought against each of the spouses;

 - where the Guideline amount would cause undue hardship and the household claiming the undue hardship would have a lower standard of living than the other household if the amount were paid;

 - where the spouse is not the natural parent and has stood in the place of a parent;

 - where other arrangements have been made for support and even though the amount is different than the Guideline amount the court considers it reasonable.